Alejogb1/job-board/blog-data/how-can-i-load-only-specific-spacy-ner-entities.md

 id: "how-can-i-load-only-specific-spacy-ner-entities"
 ---

-Alright, let's talk about selective entity loading in spaCy.
+, let's talk about selective entity loading in spaCy.
 I've tackled this particular challenge a few times over the years, often when dealing with enormous datasets and needing to optimize runtime or memory footprint.
 You're essentially asking how to filter the spaCy pipeline, ensuring only the Named Entity Recognition (NER) component identifies and processes the specific entity types you're interested in, discarding the rest.
 This isn't a feature baked into spaCy's basic `load()` function, but it's entirely achievable through a bit of customization.

 The core issue here boils down to understanding how spaCy's pipeline works and how we can interact with its internal processing components.
 When you load a spaCy model like `en_core_web_sm` or `en_core_web_lg`, you’re loading a pre-trained pipeline with various components, including a tokenizer, a tagger, a parser, and crucially, the ner component.
 This `ner` component is what we need to modify.
 By default, it’s configured to recognize a variety of entity types (e.g., `PERSON`, `ORG`, `GPE`, `DATE`, etc.), which may be more than what your specific application demands.